yohn-dezmon/lending-club-loan-pipeline/README.md

 ## Data Exploration:

 To explore the dataset I observed various features.
-To begin
+To begin I started by printing the columns in both the data dictionary and the dataset itself, and by reading the meaning of each of the 145 columns.
+From there I observed the shape of the data dictionary and the dataset, and found that there were several columns present in the data dictionary

+One of my first observations was that the id and member_id columns were null.
+I was initially planning to normalize the dataset into a relational model within a relational database like PostgreSQL, however after realizing that there was no unique id, I decided that it would make more sense to store the entire dataset in a single table in a NoSQL/Columnar database like Amazon Redshift.

+## Main Findings:

+Some of the columns had >90% null values, when placed into a database, these could be kept in a

 ## Data Processing:

 I initially planned to use Apache Spark with Java on a 3 Node EC2 cluster to complete the data processing, however I ran into issues regarding dependency management and ran out of time to troubleshoot them.
 Thus I decided ultimately to complete the processing using pandas in Python.
 To see the instructions I wrote on how to set up the AWS computing cluster, please see my commits prior to the commit "updated readme to plain python".